Slow Cooker Zucchini e Fagioli Soup (Video)

 - Serve hot, with freshly grated Parmesan to add at the table if desired.

-Just like in the higher-carb vegetarian version, I used my Six-Quart Ninja Cooker (affiliate link) to make this soup, but any 5-6 quart slow cooker will work.
+I used my Six-Quart Ninja Cooker (affiliate link) to make this soup, but any 5-6 quart slow cooker will work.
 If you’re using the Ninja Cooker, you can saute the meat and vegetables right in the slow cooker.

 Recipe created by Kalyn with inspiration from Slow Cooker Vegetarian Pasta e Fagioli Soup.